MarioRj16/LS/README.md

 #### Error Handling/Processing

-For error handling we opted to create an inline function that uses try and catch for each function in the API section and whenever there is an error of some kind we send out an exception that is translanted to a response (via our function httpException(e)) with the corresponding http error status for each different exception.
+For error handling, we opted to create an inline function that uses try and catch for each function in the API section and whenever there is an error of some kind we send out an exception that is translated to a response (via our function httpException(e)) with the corresponding HTTP error status for each different exception.
-For some errors we even created new exceptions to correlate to different http error status.
+For some errors, we even created new exceptions to correlate to a different HTTP error status.

 #### Critical Evaluation